openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

     deployment to create and manage networks and subnets.
 Networks and subnets cannot be created if your deployment uses legacy networking (nova-network).

-Use the ``OS::Neutron::Net`` resource to create a network, and the ``OS::Neutron::Subnet`` resource to provide a subnet for this network:
+Use the :hotref:`OS::Neutron::Net` resource to create a network, and the :hotref:`OS::Neutron::Subnet` resource to provide a subnet for this network:

 .. code-block:: yaml